-The Queensland Government regularly holds road safety forums to gather data and ideas for road safety.
-Forum participants include members of the community, representatives from key industry and community organisations, research institutions, government agencies and peak bodies representing road user groups.
+The Queensland Government regularly holds road safety events to gather data and ideas for road safety.
+Participants typically include members of the community, representatives from key industry and community organisations, research institutions, government agencies and peak bodies representing road user groups.

-The forums inform the development of Queensland road safety strategies and action plans and other initiatives.
+Queensland road safety events inform the development of Queensland road safety strategies, action plans and other initiatives.

 How to get involved